build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

-In the above codes, we created an EKS cluster, defined its NodeGroup, and added the AwsLoadBalancerController plugin.
+In the previous step, we created an EKS cluster, defined its NodeGroup, and added the AwsLoadBalancerController plugin.

 > **Note**
 >